Math Calculators

 Number Generator

-A random number generator is a process of getting a random number every time it is needed, without the ability to define a pattern from previously generated numbers.
-This number can be generated either by an algorithm or a hardware device.
+A random number generator (RNG) is a system or process designed to produce a completely unpredictable number every time it is triggered.
+By definition, it is impossible to identify a pattern or predict future outputs based on previously generated numbers.
+These random values can be produced using either advanced mathematical algorithms or specialized hardware devices.

-A random variable is a variable that takes on one of some values as a result of a trial.
-And you cannot accurately predict the occurrence of a particular value before it appears.
+In statistics, a random variable takes on a specific value as the result of an independent trial.
+Crucially, it is impossible to accurately predict the occurrence of a particular value before it actually appears.

-The sequence of digits in the number Pi appears to be non-repetitive, and to many, it might seem random.
-Suppose our hypothetical generator relies on the bit representation of Pi, beginning from an undisclosed point.
-Such a generator might be unpredictable in many contexts, potentially passing certain tests for randomness.
-However, relying on Pi for cryptographic purposes poses risks.
-If an adversary determines the specific segment of Pi being used, they can predict both preceding and following segments, compromising the security of the system.
+To many, the infinite sequence of digits in the mathematical constant Pi (π) appears entirely random and non-repetitive.
+Suppose a hypothetical generator relies on the bit representation of Pi, starting from an undisclosed decimal point.
+Such a generator might seem unpredictable to the average user and could even pass certain statistical randomness tests.
+However, relying on Pi for cryptography is incredibly risky.
+If an attacker discovers the specific segment of Pi being used, they can easily predict all preceding and succeeding digits, instantly compromising the system's security.

-The U.S. National Institute of Standards and Technology proposed the "Statistical Test Package for Random and Pseudorandom Number Generators for Cryptographic Applications."
-It includes 15 statistical tests whose purpose is to determine the measure of randomness of bits generated by either hardware or software generators.
+To ensure high security standards, the U.S. National Institute of Standards and Technology (NIST) introduced the "Statistical Test Suite for Random and Pseudorandom Number Generators for Cryptographic Applications."
+This robust suite includes 15 unique statistical tests designed to mathematically measure the true randomness of bits produced by both hardware and software generators.

 The Types of Random Number Generators

-There are two types of random number generators (RNG): true random number generators (TRNG) and pseudo random number generators (PRNG).
-TRNGs use physical phenomena to generate numbers, while PRNGs use mathematical algorithms.
+Generally, there are two primary types of random number generators: True Random Number Generators (TRNG) and Pseudorandom Number Generators (PRNG).
+While TRNGs rely on unpredictable physical phenomena to generate numbers, PRNGs rely entirely on mathematical algorithms.

-True random number generators use physical phenomena such as:
+True random number generators harvest entropy from highly unpredictable physical phenomena, such as:

 • radioactivity,